About the Client

-Our approach achieved solid results in classification of images and videos on test set.
-The next step is to extend our model with greater video data set.
-Also, we plan to combine results given from images and metadata describing every video in order to get even better results.
+The approach achieved solid results in classifying images and videos on the test set.
+The next step for the team is to extend the model with a larger video dataset and combine results from images and metadata to improve accuracy further.